Matt Ramsey (baseball): Miami Marlins

 On July 7, 2014, Ramsey was traded to the Miami Marlins for international bonus slot money.
 He split 2014 between the Montgomery Biscuits and the Jacksonville Suns, going a combined 3–2 with a 1.47 ERA in 60 innings.
 On November 24, 2014, the Marlins added him to the 40-man roster.
 He spent the entire 2015 season on the disabled list due to an undisclosed injury.
 He was outrighted off the 40-man roster following the 2015 season.
 His 2016 season was split between the Gulf Coast Marlins, the Jupiter Hammerheads, and Jacksonville, accumulating a 1–1 record with a 1.99 ERA in just 22 innings.

 Milwaukee Brewers

 Ramsey was selected by the Milwaukee Brewers in the Triple-A phase of the 2016 Rule 5 draft.
-His 2017 season was split between the Biloxi Shuckers, and the Colorado Springs Sky Sox, accumulating a 3–4 record with a 5.26 ERA in 49.2 innings.
-He elected free agency on November 6, 2017.
+His 2017 season was split between the Double–A Biloxi Shuckers, and the Triple–A Colorado Springs Sky Sox, accumulating a 3–4 record with a 5.26 ERA in 49.2 innings.
+Ramsey elected free agency following the season on November 6, 2017.

 Houston Astros

 On December 11, 2017, he signed a minor league contract with the Houston Astros.
-In 2018, he split the season between the Gulf Coast Astros and the Fresno Grizzlies, accumulating a 3–2 record with a 2.04 ERA in 53 innings.
+In 2018, he split the season between the rookie–level Gulf Coast Astros and the Triple–A Fresno Grizzlies, accumulating a 3–2 record with a 2.04 ERA in 53 innings.
+Ramsey elected free agency following the season on November 2, 2018.